joey12300/Linux-Config/README.md

 I would like to use the vim with the version 8.0+ because it has lots of new attractive features such as terminal mode.

 ```
+# Need to ensure python3 is installed
+yum install python3-devel

 git clone https://github.com/vim/vim.git
 cd vim